Delete search term

 Description of content: The course provides the theoretical foundations that are still needed in times of AI to build or operate professional terminology work in a company.
 It also provides brief insights into areas where AI is already being applied in terminology work.

-Christian Kriele is a terminologist and lecturer at IUED in the Bachelor’s degree programme in Multilingual Communication and in the Master’s degree programme in Applied Languages.
+Christian Kriele is a terminologist and lecturer at IMK in the Bachelor’s degree programme in Multilingual Communication and in the Master’s degree programme in Applied Languages.
 His research interests include the optimisation of search results and queries as well as terminology and machine translation.

 Translating for social media